blue-yonder/di-csv2xml/Readme.md

 Installation
 ------------

+### Binary executable

-You can [download a binary executable](https://github.com/blue-yonder/di-csv2xml/releases) (for 64Bit OS-X, Windows and Linux) or build it yourself using:
+You can [download a binary executable](https://github.com/blue-yonder/di-csv2xml/releases) (for 64Bit OS-X, Windows and Linux) from the release section.

+### From source

+You can build a binary executable yourself using:

 ```bash
 git clone https://github.com/blue-yonder/di-csv2xml.git